Install Validation

 Sync Validation

-- Clone down the example BinSync project
+Clone the example BinSync project.

 git clone https://github.com/binsync/example.bsproj.git